se-edu/learningresources/contents/javascript/Javascript-framework-Angular.md

 ### Benefit 2: Simplified MVC pattern and reduced coding.

-Angular framework is embedded with the [MVC](https://blog.angular-university.io/why-angular-angular-vs-jquery-a-beginner-friendly-explanation-on-the-advantages-of-angular-and-mvc/) (Model-View-Controller) software architectural setup.
+Angular framework uses the [MVC](https://blog.angular-university.io/why-angular-angular-vs-jquery-a-beginner-friendly-explanation-on-the-advantages-of-angular-and-mvc/) (Model-View-Controller) structure.
 The HTML, is what is presented to the user.
 This represents the View component.
 Next to it, we have the `component.ts` files.
 This is the controller.
 Essentially, it can choose which data to push to our view (`.html`).
 Lastly, we have the model.
 In Angular, the model will mostly be our services, which we can access through our controller.
 Services are a way to retrieve, update and process data to and from the backend.

 ![MVC Pattern](http://anasfirdousi.com/img/folder-by-component-type.png)